Local Algorithms for Sparse Spanning Graphs: Preliminaries

 \section{Preliminaries}

-The graphs we consider have a known degree bound $d$, and we assume we have query access to their incidence-lists representation.
-Namely, for any vertex $v$ and index $1 \leq i \leq d$ it is possible to obtain the $i^{\rm th}$ neighbor of $v$ by performing a query to the graph (if $v$ has less than $i$ neighbors, then a special symbol is returned).\footnote{Graphs are allowed to have self-loops and multiple edges, but for our problem we may assume that there are no self-loops and multiple-edges (since the answer on a self-loop can always be negative, and the same is true for all but at most one among a set of parallel edges).} \ifnum\conf=0 If the graph is edge-weighted, then the weight of the edge is returned as well. \fi The number of vertices in the graph is $n$ and we assume that each vertex $v$ has an id, $id(v)$, where there is a full order over the ids.
+Let $G = (V,E)$ be a graph over $n$ vertices.
+Each vertex $v\in V$ has an id, $id(v)$, where there is a full order over the ids.
+We assume we have query access to the incidence-lists representation of $G$.
+Namely, for any vertex $v$ and index $i \geq 1$ it is possible to obtain the $i^{\rm th}$ neighbor of $v$ by performing a query to the graph (if $v$ has less than $i$ neighbors, then a special symbol is returned).\footnote{Graphs are allowed to have self-loops and multiple edges, but for our problem we may assume that there are no self-loops and multiple-edges (since the answer on a self-loop can always be negative, and the same is true for all but at most one among a set of parallel edges).}